artemiscloud/activemq-artemis-operator/docs/help/operator.md

 4. During an active scaling event, any further changes that you apply are queued by the Operator and executed only when scaling is complete.
 For example, suppose that you scale the size of your deployment down from four brokers to one.
 Then, while scaledown is taking place, you also change the values of the broker administrator user name and password.
 In this case, the Operator queues the user name and password changes until the deployment is running with one active broker.

-5. ll CR changes – apart from changing the size of your deployment, or changing the value of the expose attribute for acceptors, connectors, or the console – cause existing brokers to be restarted.
+5. all CR changes – apart from changing the size of your deployment, or changing the value of the expose attribute for acceptors, connectors, or the console – cause existing brokers to be restarted.
 If you have multiple brokers in your deployment, only one broker restarts at a time.

 ## Configuring Scheduling, Preemption and Eviction